joseneto/fusionwebapp/README.md

 ```

 Now your project can now be started!
 With these commands you should have generated a WAR file.
-This is all you need to know to generate your project, now let's learn how to configure it
+This is all you need to know to generate your project, now let's learn how FusionWebApp works.

 ##Database
 FusionWebApp use the ActiveJdbc, what is a lightweight and fast Java ORM, its easy query with ActiveJDBC: